elianyperez/PersonalWebsite/content/authors/admin/_index.md

 title: Eliany Perez
 role: Graduate student
 avatar_filename: avatar.jpg
-bio: I am a graduate student at the University of Florida.
+bio: I am a graduate student in the department of psychology at the University of Florida working with Dr. Steven Weisberg.
 interests:
   - spatial navigation
   - aging